INTRODUCTION TO LINUX DEVICE DRIVER TRAINING:

 What is Insmod?
 And What does it do?
 Insmod is a kernel utility that installs loadable kernel modules into kernel and it links any unresolved symbols in the module to the symbol table of the kernel.
 Insmod accepts a number of command line options.
 It can assign a value to parameters in a module before linking it to the current kernel.
 In Linux Device Driver Training , Note that if a module is correctly designed it can be configured at load time by passing arguments to insmod.

 What’s the bottom line?
 Linux also supports multiple file system types that are different ways of organizing data on the physical medium.
 For example, disks may be formatted with the Linux standard ext3 file system or the commonly used FAT file system or several others.
 The various parts of the kernel interact with the memory management subsystem all the way through a set of function calls, ranging from the simple malloc/free pair to much more complex functionalities.
-There are lots of opportunities in the market for Linux Device Driver Online Training.
+There are lots of opportunities in the market for Embedded Linux Device Driver training.
 So what are you waiting for?
 Come be part of Linux and utilize the services it provides.
 Join in Global online trainings for best Linux Device Driver Training by real time experts.
 Hurry Up!!
 For more information do contact our help desk.